 Types of surgery used to treat cardiomyopathy include:

 - Heart transplant.
-Your doctor might recommend a heart transplant if you have end-stage heart failure and medications and other treatments no longer work.
+A heart transplant might be for people with end-stage heart failure for whom medications and other treatments no longer work.

 Lifestyle and home remedies